naturallyunintelligent/SDC_P2_AdvancedLaneLines/README.md

 Camera Calibration
 1. Have the camera matrix and distortion coefficients been computed correctly and checked on one of the calibration images as a test?

-The code for this step is contained in the first code cell of the IPython notebook (or in lines # through # of the file called some_file.py ).
+The code for this step is contained in the second code cell of the P2.ipynb notebook

 I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
 Thus, objp is just a replicated array of coordinates, and objpoints will be appended with a copy of it every time I successfully detect all chessboard corners in a test image. imgpoints will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.I then used the output objpoints and imgpoints to compute the camera calibration and distortion coefficients using the cv2.calibrateCamera() function.
 I applied this distortion correction to the test image using the cv2.undistort() function and obtained this result:

 __Pipeline (single images)__
 1. Has the distortion correction been correctly applied to each image?
 To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:<br>

+[image1]: ./test_images/test1.jpg "Original Example"
+[image2]: ./writeup_images/test1_undist.jpg "Undistorted Example"

 2. Has a binary image been created using color transforms, gradients or other methods?
 Oooh, binary image... you mean like this one? (note: this is not from one of the test images)
 3. Has a perspective transform been applied to rectify the image?